th0mson/python/README.md

 Bot for monitoring web sites

-Install:
+### Installing
-1. sudo apt-get update && sudo apt-get install python python-pip
+1. '''sudo apt-get update && sudo apt-get install python python-pip'''
-2. sudo pip install requests
+2. '''sudo pip install requests'''
-3. Clone repository to your local script folder
+3. '''Clone repository to your local script folder'''

-Configuration:
+### Configuration

- Edit the config file: config.json
+## Edit the config file: config.json
    - Set your Telegram bot token in to param "tg_bot_token";
    - Set your Telegram chanel/chat id in to param "tg_shanel_id";
    - Set URL's for monitoring in to param "check_url";